 - Metropolitan Plan for Sydney 2036 (2010).
 It will support the aspiration to provide jobs closer to home and integrated with transport delivery, and will help to achieve the required dwelling and employment targets; - Metropolitan Transport Plan (2010).
-It will aid the integration of land use planning and transport planning by providing retail and residential floorspace in a highly accessible location, whilst also promoting urban renewal; - Draft Inner West Subregional Strategy (2007-2031).
-The proposed development will contribute towards new dwelling and job targets; - Draft South Subregional Strategy (2006-2031).
-It will contribute towards new dwelling and job targets; - NSW Draft Centres Policy (2009).
-It is driven by market demand, will diversify the retail offer of Ashfield LGA and support competition, will not adversely impact upon the function and viability of existing centres and is of a good standard of design; and - Draft SEPP (Competition) (2010).
+It will aid the integration of land use planning and transport planning by providing retail and residential floorspace in a highly accessible location being within walking distance (500m) of two heavy rail stations and a light rail station; - Draft Inner West and Draft South Subregional Strategies.
+The proposed development will contribute towards new dwelling and job targets; - NSW Draft Centres Policy (2009).
+It is meeting market demand, will diversify the retail offer of Ashfield LGA and support competition, will not adversely impact upon the function and viability of existing centres and is of a good standard of design; and - Draft SEPP (Competition) (2010).
 It will allow competition between retailers to exist and leaves it to the market to determine what is viable on this site.